Android Tablets and Phones

 Getting Your Attention

-Your device is designed to try to alert you about important information that requires your attention.
-In this lesson, we'll learn:
+Your device is designed to alert you about important information, but it's important to manage those notifications and interruptions so they work for you.
+In this lesson, we'll cover:

 What are Notifications?